ga-curriculum/universal-resources/deployment/flask-deployment/README.md

 This checks for the `ON_HEROKU` environment variable we created on Heroku earlier.
 If it is present we'll use a local database on Heroku, otherwise, we'll use the local database on our device.

-> 🚨 As this dialog box points out, using a local Postgres database on Heroku incurs a monthly fee.
+> 🚨 Using a local Postgres database on Heroku incurs a monthly fee.
 If you've configured your Heroku account correctly by using EcoDynos for all of your projects you should be able to add a single Heroku Postgres add-on and still be under the maximum credits provided by the GitHub Campus program.
 >
 > It is important to ensure that all of your applications are deployed using EcoDynos and that you do not have more than a single Heroku Postgres add-on in your account, or you will be billed by Heroku.